elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
+  * The parts list in the Modix documentation includes both step 16 and 17.
 * We waited several more steps before trimming the excess belt since we did not have a spare/backup.
 * Modix said to tighten the belts just tight enough to where they don't sag while stationary, and don't vibrate much while moving.
 I initially had them all too tight, causing excess friction.
 * When re-tightening the belt, make sure to actually follow the directions and loosen the screws holding the back X idler pulley.
 After the belt is hand-tightened, re-tighten the idler bracket.